The Complete Tarot Card Guide

 Modern Tarot Cards

-Much like classic Tarot cards, Modern Tarot also count 78 cards, but their design is noticeably different and doesn’t always comply with the same code.
+Modern Tarot also count 78 cards, but their design is noticeably different and doesn’t always comply with the same code.
 The designation for the major cards is sometimes different to those used with the classic tarot, and the Fool is sometimes numbered.
 The minor cards are generally the same except that the Coins take the name of Disc.

 The Thoth tarot (Aleister Crowley), Licorne tarot, and the tarots of Maddonni perfectly illustrate the modern Tarot cards, though there are a lot more decks that are a good example, too.